Rohitn96/PortfolioProjects/English Premier League Data/Readme.md

 ---

-# English Premier League Match Web Scraping and Outcome Prediction
+# English Premier League Data Web Scraping and Match Outcome Prediction

+This Python project combines two main components: predicting English Premier League (EPL) match outcomes and web scraping EPL match data from websites.

+## Web Scraping Data

+The web scraping component allows you to collect EPL match data from websites that provide match statistics and scores.
+This data can be used for training your prediction model or for other analytical purposes.

+### Prerequisites
+- Python 3.x
+- Required Python libraries (Requests, BeautifulSoup)

+### Getting Started
+1. Clone this repository or download the provided code file.
+2. Ensure you have Python and the required libraries installed.
+3. Configure the script to scrape data from your chosen website(s) by modifying the URL(s), HTML structure, and data extraction methods.
+4. Run the Python script.

+### Usage
+- The script will send HTTP requests to the specified website(s).
+- It will parse the HTML content using BeautifulSoup to extract relevant data such as match scores, team names, and dates.
+- You can save this scraped data in a CSV file for further analysis or use it in the EPL match outcome prediction script.

 ## English Premier League Match Outcome Prediction

-This Python script is designed to predict the outcomes of English Premier League (EPL) matches using a Random Forest Classifier.
-It makes use of historical EPL match data to train and test the machine learning model.
+This part of the project involves predicting the outcomes of English Premier League (EPL) matches using a Random Forest Classifier.
+It leverages historical EPL match data to train and test a machine learning model.

 ### Prerequisites
 - Python 3.x